-We drive long term value creation.
+We drive long-term value creation.
 Equity compensation is critical to aligning the interests of our employees with those of our shareholders.
-Our employees currently own over 25% of our equity on a fully diluted basis.
 By making equity a significant portion of our employees' compensation, we are linking our employees' compensation to the performance of the Company and their individual performance.
 Our employees are therefore motivated to conduct the business in a manner that produces superior returns over the long term.
 We grant equity awards in the form of RSUs that, in contrast to options, expose the award recipient to both the downside and the upside of our stock performance.
 We believe that this, in part, has driven the long-term value we have created for our shareholders.

-✓ The Second Amended 2016 Plan Includes Features Designed to Protect Shareholder Interests.
+✓ The Third Amended 2016 Plan Includes Features Designed to Protect Shareholder Interests.

-The requested number of shares to be authorized under the Second Amended 2016 Plan is conservative, and we only request authorization for additional shares as necessary.
-The Second Amended 2016 Plan does not contain an "evergreen" provision, under which new shares are automatically authorized each year.
-We have carefully considered the share request to allow the business to run with stability and certainty for approximately two years.
-We believe it is important to revisit equity compensation practices and norms with shareholders on a regular basis, particularly in the current environment, and this interval-which is below the typical 3-4-year interval for companies of our size-strikes the right balance for shareholders and Evercore in the current environment.
+The requested number of shares to be authorized under the Third Amended 2016 Plan is conservative, and we only request authorization for additional shares as necessary.
+The Third Amended 2016 Plan does not contain an "evergreen" provision, under which new shares are automatically authorized each year.
+We have carefully considered the share request to allow the business to run with stability and certainty for approximately two to three years.
+We believe it is important to revisit equity compensation practices and norms with shareholders on a regular basis, particularly in the current environment, and this interval strikes the right balance for shareholders and Evercore in the current environment.

-The Second Amended 2016 Plan does not permit liberal share recycling.
-Consistent with best practices, we do not recycle shares withheld to satisfy taxes payable upon award settlement or otherwise engage in so-called "liberal share recycling" under the Second Amended 2016 Plan.
+The Third Amended 2016 Plan does not permit liberal share recycling.
+Consistent with best practices, we do not recycle shares withheld to satisfy taxes payable upon award settlement or otherwise engage in so-called "liberal share recycling" under the Third Amended 2016 Plan.
 This means that the number of shares reserved for issuance under the plan is an accurate reflection of the size of the awards we actually issue and is not reduced to exclude the one-third or more of every award that may be withheld to pay taxes.
 An issuer that does not engage in liberal share recycling will most likely have share utilization that is higher than one that does.

-Repricing of options or stock appreciation rights is not permitted under the Second Amended 2016 Plan.
-The Second Amended 2016 Plan guarantees that all options and stock appreciation rights are priced at no less than 100% of the fair market value of our Class A common stock on the grant date.
+Repricing of options or stock appreciation rights is not permitted under the Third Amended 2016 Plan.
+The Third Amended 2016 Plan guarantees that all options and stock appreciation rights are priced at no less than 100% of the fair market value of our Class A common stock on the grant date.
 Since repricing is prohibited, these prices remain unchanged regardless of changes in the price of our Class A common stock.
-Thus consistent with best practices, the Second Amended 2016 Plan does not permit the repricing of "underwater" options and stock appreciation rights.
+Thus consistent with best practices, the Third Amended 2016 Plan does not permit the repricing of "underwater" options and stock appreciation rights.